akwarii/asc/README.md

   - [ ] Incorporation of Gaussian noise (with ASE).
   - [ ] Incorporation of MD simulations (with ASE).
   - [ ] Drop random nodes to simulate defects.
-- [ ] Cleaning and merging the Aflow, MP and GNoMe datasets and upload it somewhere.

 **Graph Creation Optimization:**

 - [x] Improvement of the feature computation speed.
-- [ ] Efficient KNN graph construction.
+- [x] Efficient KNN graph construction.
-- [ ] Flexible graph factory for better maintainability.
+- [x] Flexible graph factory for better maintainability.
-- [ ] Create the subgraphs on-the-fly to avoid large memory usage (this will permit the user to tune the memory usage with the number of workers)
+- [x] Create the graphs on-the-fly to avoid large memory usage.
+- [x] Collate and save the whole graph dataset to load it later.

 **Additional Enhancements:**